Begin your journey with Empowered Learning Management

 How often do you usually meet with students?

-I see the best results with students when we work twice a week together.
+For educational therapy, I often see the best results with students when we work twice a week together.
 Over time, we may switch to once a week as the student builds more skills for independence.
 However, some clients prefer to start slow with meetings once per week, and that’s perfectly fine as well.

 How often do you communicate with parents?